Donorlin/MRHS-modifier/README.md

 ## Contributing

 I would be very happy for any suggestions, contributions or event request and complains.
-If you know how to optimize, refactor or make source code better please feel free to contact me.
+If you know how to optimize, refactor or make source code better, please feel free to contact me.

 ## Authors